ravrahn/pingchart/README.md

 ```

 ###Dependancies
 pingchart requires Python 3 and uses the `sh` and `blessings` libraries, both available on pip.
+It also requires the `dig` command, which is often preinstalled.
+If not, it is available in the package `dnsutils` on apt.

 ##Usage
 ```bash